bottlepy/bottle/docs/configuration.rst

     with open('/etc/myapp.json') as fp:
         app.config.load_dict(json.load(fp))

+.. _conf-hook:

 Listening to configuration changes
 ==================================

 .. versionadded 0.12

-The ``config`` hook on the application object is triggered each time a value in :attr:`Bottle.config` is changed.
-This hook can be used to react on configuration changes at runtime, for example reconnect to a new database, change the debug settings on a background service or resize worker thread pools.
+Bottle triggers the ``config`` application hook each time a value in :attr:`Bottle.config` is about to be changed.
+This hook can be used to dynamically re-configure plugins or parts of your application once configuration changes at runtime.
+For example:

+  * Enable or disable maintenance or debug mode.
+  * Reconnect to a new database.
+  * Change the settings on a plugin or background service.
+  * Resize worker thread pools.

 The hook callback receives two arguments (key, new_value) and is called before the value is actually changed in the dictionary.
-Raising an exception from a hook callback cancels the change and the old value is preserved.
+Raising an exception from this callback will prevent the change and preserve the old value.

 ::